NielsEngelhard/League-of-Letters/BACKLOG.md

 - BUG: oranje blijft ook al zit er geen oranje meer in
     - letter states sws even nalopen

+- in front-end 2 states for correct
+    - CORRECT and does not occur anymore
+    - CORRECT and may occur more

 - multiple languages
 - Option when creating game 'with starting letter' <-- laten zien of niet